 The ATI strives to bring together the most

-current research in teaching students with
+current research in teaching autistic students

-ASD, to share with classroom teachers and schools.
+to share with classroom teachers and schools.

 The ATI, Western Autistic School's Registered Training Organisation, offers the first Graduate Diploma in Teaching Students with ASD accredited in Australia.